200g / 1 ½ cupsplain/all-purpose floursee notes for my gluten-free blend

 Notes

-Gluten-free: For the gluten-free version, I used oat flour, sorghum, buckwheat flour and tapioca (40-50g/⅓ cup each, plus 2 tablespoon of buckwheat).
+Gluten-free: For the gluten-free version, I used oat flour, sorghum, buckwheat flour and tapioca (40-50g/⅓ cup each, plus 2 tbsp of buckwheat).
 Depending on which flours you use, you might need to add a bit more, if the dough appears too runny.

 Maple Syrup: Substitute maple syrup with more milk, for less sweet, or add ¼ cup/50g more sugar if you'd like to omit maple syrup.